 For domain subjects, NCERT is the primary and most essential resource - all CUET domain questions are based on NCERT Class 12 content.
 However, NCERT alone is not enough for exam readiness.
 You must supplement NCERT reading with extensive MCQ practice, CUET PYQs, and full-length mock tests to develop the speed, accuracy, and exam temperament required.

-Yes, CUET can be prepared in 2 months if you already have a strong Class 12 Board preparation base.
-A 2-month plan requires high intensity: cover remaining NCERT chapters in the first 3 weeks, begin intensive PYQ practice and mock tests from Week 4, and maintain daily mock tests with full analysis in the final 2 weeks.
+Yes, CUET can be prepared in 30 days if you already have a strong foundation.
+A one-month plan requires high intensity: cover remaining NCERT chapters in the first 2 weeks, begin intensive PYQ practice and mock tests from Week 3 - along with revision.
+Most importantly attempt as many subject-wise mocks as possible and analyze all of them to identify mistakes and correct them.
+It will also help in gaining appropriate speed and accuracy, fundamental for a time-constrained exam like CUET UG.

 For CUET GAT preparation: read a newspaper or a reliable GK source daily for 20-30 minutes, practise Quantitative Reasoning (basic Class 10-12 Maths), solve Logical Reasoning questions (syllogisms, analogies, series, coding-decoding) daily, and attempt full GAT mock tests in the 3 weeks before the exam.
 Consistent daily effort over 3-4 months is more effective than last-minute cramming for GAT.